api-platform/docs/distribution/index.md

 ## The Admin

-Wouldn't it be nice to have an administration backend to manage the data exposed by our API?
+Wouldn't it be nice to have an administration backend to manage the data exposed by your API?
 Wait...
 You already have one!

 Open `http://localhost:81` in your browser: